vizushu/Fa25-109/README.md

 **Most Streamed Spotify Songs 2024** dataset and a set of KNN regression models to predict **All Time Rank**.

+Code and analysis for my final project are in this repo: Fa25-109 (Spotify KNN model, All Time Rank as target; matches slides 19–26).

 The main script includes:
 - Basic EDA (summary stats, correlations, histogram of target)
 - Feature selection and train/test split